-For questions regarding minimum required distributions, contact Fidelity at 1-800-761-ILWU (4598) and speak to a Service Representative, or go online to NetBenefits and select "minimum required distribution."
+For questions regarding minimum required distributions, contact Fidelity at 1-800-761-ILWU (4598) and speak to a service representative, or go online to NetBenefits at www.netbenefits.com and select "minimum required distribution."
 Failure to take required minimum distributions on a timely basis may result in substantial IRS penalties.

-24. If I Die, Who Receives My Plan Benefits?
+25. If I Die, Who Receives My Plan Benefits?

-When you initially enroll in the Plan, you are asked to name a primary beneficiary-someone who receives payments from your account if you die.
+When you initially enroll in the Plan, you are asked to name a primary beneficiary - someone who receives payments from your account if you die.
 If you are married, your spouse is automatically your primary beneficiary.
-If you want to name someone other than or in addition to your spouse as your primary beneficiary, or if you decide to change a non-spouse beneficiary you previously named, your spouse must consent by signing a spousal consent form in the presence of a notary public.
+If you want to name someone other than, or in addition to, your spouse as your primary beneficiary, or if you decide to change a non-spouse beneficiary you previously named, your spouse must consent by signing a spousal consent form in the presence of a notary public.
 Subject to spousal consent, you may change your beneficiary at any time.
 You may also name more than one beneficiary.
+In the event of divorce, and should you wish to designate someone other than your former spouse as your beneficiary, you must contact Fidelity at 1-800-761-ILWU (4598) or go online to NetBenefits and select beneficiary designation to name a new beneficiary.